fioprotocol/fips/fip-6.md

 * Add tables and indexes to fio.system contract.
 (1 day)
 * Integrate accounting logic and check for can transfer into token contract, and voting.
 Affected files (fio.token.hpp, fio.token.cpp, voting.cpp) (2 days).
 * Add new API end point for lock_tokens - modify chain_api_plugin to add new endpoint, modify chain_plugin.cpp and hpp to add new params and code.
-* Add new action (locktokens) to fio.system.cpp. dev test api endpoint and push action and resolve all issues (1 days)
+* Add new action (locktokens) to fio.token.cpp. dev test api endpoint and push action and resolve all issues (1 days)
 * Add new API end point for get_locks - modify chain_plugin cpp and hpp to add new params and code. dev test api endpoint and resolve all issues (1 days)
 * Modify get_fio_balance to return balance and locked:numberlockedtokens.
 (4 hours)
 * Modify History plugin for lock_tokens, to ensure tx gets into block explorer (1 days)